Are all Weakly Convex and Decomposable Polyhedral Surfaces Infinitesimally Rigid?: Introduction

 \subsection{Structure of the paper}

 Already back in 1766, Leonhard Euler conjectured that \q{a closed spatial figure allows no changes, as long as it is not ripped apart}.
 This lead to a lot of partial results, among them the well-known theorem by Cauchy assuring us that convex \q{closed spatial figures} are indeed all rigid, in a sense that will be made precise soon.
-However, the reason for why nobody could prove Euler's conjecture in its entirety turns out to be that it is simply \textit{wrong}, as Connelly \cite{key1} demonstrated by providing a counterexample and gifting the world its first flexible and non-self-intersecting polyhedral surface in $\mathbb{R}^3$. \\ Since not all closed surfaces share rigidity, the natural question would be to seek minimal conditions under which the latter holds.
-This lead to the following conjecture, lying at the heart of this paper: \\ \\ \fbox{ \parbox{\textwidth}{ $\textbf{Conjecture}$: \\ Every weakly convex and decomposable polyhedron is infinitesimally rigid. }} \\ \\ Before continuing, we'll first need some definitions.
+However, the reason for why nobody could prove Euler's conjecture in its entirety turns out to be that it is simply \textit{wrong}, as Connelly (1977) \cite{key1} demonstrated by providing a counterexample and gifting the world its first flexible and non-self-intersecting polyhedral surface in $\mathbb{R}^3$.

+Since not all closed surfaces share rigidity, the natural question would be to seek minimal conditions under which the latter holds.
+This lead to the following conjecture, lying at the heart of this paper: \\ \\ \fbox{ \parbox{\textwidth}{ $\textbf{Main conjecture}$: \\ Every weakly convex and decomposable polyhedron is infinitesimally rigid. }} \\ \\ Let us remark that the motivation for studying the conjecture stems from Izmestiev and Schlenker (2010) \cite{key8}.
+There it was shown that the statement is indeed true under the additional assumption of codecomposability and it was left as an open problem to determine whether this supplementary requirement is truly necessary.
+The conjecture was however also mentioned in Connelly and Schlenker (2010) \cite{origin} as Question 1.1. and even before that, in a paper by Schlenker (2005) \cite{origin2} where it also originates from.
+The latter proves that the conjecture holds true for all polyhedra $P$ for which there exists an ellipsoid containing no vertices of $P$ but intersecting all its edges.
+Before continuing, we'll first need some definitions.

-\begin{definition} Let $S$ be a $1$-skeleton of a triangulation of a sphere with $V$ denoting the set of vertices and $E$ the set of edges.
-A \textbf{polyhedral surface} is the image of a map $S \longrightarrow \mathbb{R}^3$ that is affine on each edge and non-degenerate on the faces. \end{definition} We will often call a polyhedral surface $P$ polyhedron.
+\begin{definition} Let $S$ be a triangulation of a compact, orientable surface with $V$ denoting the set of vertices and $E$ the set of edges.
+A \textbf{polyhedral surface} or \textbf{polyhedron} is the image of a map $S \longrightarrow \mathbb{R}^3$ that is affine on each edge and non-degenerate on the faces. \end{definition}